Indoor Vegetable Gardening Guide for Beginners

-The goal with lighting indoor vegetable gardens is to adequately address the plants required photosynthesis needs.
-Shop lights and common light bulbs are not the most effective choice as you cannot consistently broadcast appropriate light output as the plants require.
+The goal of lighting indoor vegetable gardens is to adequately address the plant’s required photosynthesis needs.
+Shop lights and common light bulbs are not the most effective choice as you cannot consistently broadcast the appropriate light output as the plants require.
 I prefer “LED GROW LAMPS” for all of my indoor gardens as they use reduced electricity.
-LED lamps come in low-output and high-output types.
+LED lamps to come in low-output and high-output types.
 Because they have less heat and produce more light, LED lamps can be used without fear of burning your plants.

 List of Grow Lights and Stands for Indoor Growing

 Below is a list of the grow lights and stands that I recommend for all types of indoor vegetable gardening.
 It is possible to use the lights alone and attach them to various furniture within the home and office so that the plants can be hidden in nooks and crannies and still receive adequate light.

 - Growing Rack with Lights – This unit from True Leaf will hold two trays of microgreens, wheatgrass, or vegetables and comes in two colors.